delphix/virtualization-sdk/docs/Getting_Started.md

 # Getting Started
 The Virtualization SDK is a Python package on [PyPI](https://pypi.org/user/delphix/).
-Install it in your local development environment so you can build and upload a plugin.
+Install it in your local development environment so that you can build and upload a plugin.

 The SDK consists of three parts: